binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

 #### Least Privilege

-You should be at least consider least privilege, and probably do in every case.
+You should at least consider and probably do in every case.
 It is one of those considerations that is worth while applying to most layers.

 #### Location